Frequently Asked Questions - Move

 9. Is there somewhere to eat out?

-The B&B does offer evening meals to non residents by prior arrangement.
-In summer (May - August) the shop also runs a cafe during mainly summer months.
+The B&B may offer evening meals to non residents by prior arrangement.
+In summer (May - August) their is normally a cafe however there is no confirmed service for 2016.

 10 Is travelling to the island expensive?

 The costs of moving to Shetland are not insignificant.
 For costs of getting to Shetland from the UK please contact Northlink ferries.
 Travel within Shetland is not expensive compared with similar services elsewhere.
-At present the ferry between Fetlar and Yell or Unst is free.
+The ferry into Fetlar is free for those travelling from the mainland, but not for local travel in the North Isles.
+Local ferry charges can be accessed on the ferries website.
+Books of discounted tickets are available.

 11. Is there any crime?